khjoen/perf-tester/README.md

 ![(39588908*21379220/21365432-21379220)/10000000](https://latex.codecogs.com/gif.latex?\frac{{39588908*\frac{21379220}{21365432}%20-%2021379220}}{10000000}%20\approx%201.824\mu%20s)

-That is close enough or maybe just coincidence?
-There is a board having its clock source being off but the other is right.
-If the time between the two interrupts is subtracted from this as per our blank-test results and the result is 1.812 or 1.816.
+That is close enough.
+Certainly at least one of the clocks is not right.

-It is also to be noted that even though millis() turns interrupts off, the results from the common stategy gave similar results on A2 with this test which invalidates the hypothesis.
+It is also to be noted that even though millis() turns interrupts off, the results from the common stategy gave similar results on A2 with this test.
+The hypothesis for the timings of millis() needed to be done with perf-tester is therefore not validated.

 The same test with micros() show more time to use it compared to millis().